markmoraes/charliecloud/doc/dev.rst

 A key philosophy of Charliecloud is to use standard tools whenever possible, to make things more understandable and discoverable.

-In our examination of how we could set up a layer cache, the only competitive alternate was `OSTree <https://ostree.readthedocs.io/en/latest/>`_ (a.k.a. libostree).
+In our planning of the layer cache, the only competitive alternate was `OSTree
+<https://ostree.readthedocs.io/en/latest/>`_ (a.k.a. libostree).
 Unfortunately, OSTree is not well documented nor widely used.
 In contrast, Git is enormously widely used and well understood by a large number of developers.
 This makes it a better choice for us even though in terms of features it is a weaker match.

 What about file metadata and directories?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~